Community Housing Fund Program Overview

 Resident Selection - Operator selects the market tenants (Option to use the Housing Registry.)

-Tenant Income Eligibility - Eligible applicants must meet current low-and moderate income limits.
-For 2025, this means applicants must make between $85,870/$138,770 to apply
+Tenant Income Eligibility - Eligible applicants must meet current low- and moderate-income limits.

 Proof of Eligibility - Proof of income is required at move in only